isographlabs/isograph/README.md

 ### How does Isograph fetch data?

-At the root of each page, you will define an `isoFetch` entrypoint.
+At the root of each page, you will define an entrypoint with `isoFetch`.
 Isograph's compiler finds and processes all the entrypoints in your codebase, and will generate the appropriate GraphQL query.

 So, if the compiler encounters `` isoFetch`Query.user_list_page`; ``, it would generate a query that would fetch all the server fields needed for the `Query.user_list_page` resolver and all of the resolvers that it references.
 Then, when the user navigates to the user list page, that query would be executed.